CarmenK2/ETL-project/README.md

 * Read in Google API and build target url

 #### Step 3 - Extract soil data
+* Read in Location_DF.csv
 * Read in Soil API and build target url

 #### Step 4 - Extract weather data
-* Reading in winery data with lats and longs and display data
+* Read in winery data with lats and longs and display data
 * Loop through and read in consolidated master file of rainfall csv's
 * Import os to interact with the underlying operating system/ returns the absolute path of the working directory